• Skip to primary navigation

 The laws that govern your child’s rights as a disabled person can also be challenging to understand.
 They include both federal and state laws.

-For instance, a relevant national law that you need to know to support your child is the Individuals with Disabilities Education Act.
+For instance, the Individuals with Disabilities Education Act is a relevant national law you need to know to support your child.

-The education law entitles your child to have a free and appropriate education.[4]
-It means your child should have access to the same education as any other child, as long as it is reasonable.
+The education law entitles your child to a free and appropriate education[4].
+This means your child should have access to the same education as any other child if it is reasonable.

 To find the best Montana cerebral palsy, check with the state bar association, local community groups for disabled rights, and parents of other children with disabilities.
 You need a lawyer with real experience working with families like yours.